HyperspaceMadness/Mega_Bezel/README.md

 - **Use Tube Static Reflection Image - OFF | ON** --- Apply the effect or not
 - **Opacity** --- This is the shine on the tube which imitates reflection from the environment
 - **Dual Screen Visibility** --- Which screen the static reflection is shown
-  - 0: Both Screens
+  - 0: Both Screens**
   - 1: Only the First Screen
   - 2: Only the Second Screen
 - **Ambient Lighting Multiplier** --- How much of the global ambient lighting image to apply, default is 100
-- **Ambient Lighting Multiplier** --- How much of the global 2nd ambient lighting image to apply, default is 0
+- **Ambient 2nd Image Lighting Multiplier** --- How much of the global 2nd ambient lighting image to apply, default is 0
 - **Scale** --- Scales the tube reflection image from the center of the tube
+- **Shadow Opacity** --- How much of the shadow should appear on the static reflection image

 -----------------------------------------------------------------------------------------------